 The main difference here from the previous version is the build size.
-We’re looking at 200x200x200 compared to 130x130x180mm.
-Not a huge difference on the paper, but for productivity it’s great!
+We’re looking at 200x200x250 compared to 130x130x180mm.
+A size difference that really helps productivity.

 We also see a new software, Peopoly Asura, which was released for the original Moai during the summer of 2018.
 It’s still in the works, but allows for a great one-stop solution for both SLA-supports and settings, instead of using Cura, which seems to be more optimized for FDM-printers.

 Bigger volume allows for more complex parts and longer jobs to be created.
 Most people might just be interested in single models at a larger size, but I think the ability to place several parts next to each other is great!